ICELAND WILDLIFE PHOTOGRAPHY TOURS WITH WILD IMAGES

 Day 9

 We will leave the northeast today and retrace our steps westwards and southwards.
-Eventually we will reach the small settlement of Gulfoss where we will spend the night.
+Eventually we will reach the small settlement of Gullfoss where we will spend the night.
 Just north of the settlement is the spectacular waterfall on the Hvitá River that gives its name to the area, which we will naturally stop to photograph.
 Let’s pray for some interesting evening light!

 Day 10